tsaekao/npm-demo/README.md

 The `.slim` CJS and ESM builds depend on [@babel/runtime](https://babeljs.io/docs/en/babel-runtime) and [lodash](https://lodash.com/) external dependencies.
 You will need to install those packages in addition to `rtvjs`.

+> See the [package.json](./package.json)'s `devDependencies` to know what versions of those dependencies are required when using slim builds.

 The `.slim` UMD builds only depend on [lodash](https://lodash.com/) being defined as the `_` global:

 ```html